Andreas-Kreouzos/Spring_Boot_Prometheus_Grafana/README.md

 Spring Framework and how these could be taken one step further by exposing endpoints and adding metrics to the famous platforms like Prometheus and Grafana.

-The aforementioned will be performed with the consumption of two external APIs which provide the data as JSON format, store these in a PostgreSQL database and finally expose them with the necessary views in an HTML Thymeleaf template.
+The aforementioned will be performed with the consumption of one external API which provide the data as JSON format, store these data in a PostgreSQL database and finally expose them with the necessary views in an HTML Thymeleaf template.

 The whole project will be constructed under the hood of Spring Security with Login authentication system as well as email verification procedure.
-The security aspect gets completed with the creation of a Self Signed Certificate to accomodate the usage of HTTPS protocol on 8443 port.
+The security aspect gets completed with the creation of a Self Signed Certificate to accommodate the usage of HTTPS protocol on 8443 port.

 At the start of the application, the ```management.server.port``` will be also configured to run with the main application, on port 8080 with SSL disabled.
-This was done in order to expose the endpoints on HTTP protocol and manage to fetch these with the Promotheus more easily.
+This was done in order to expose the endpoints on HTTP protocol and manage to fetch these with the Prometheus more easily.

 Upon the Prometheus connection, Grafana will come also in the game by grabbing the metrics from Prometheus and creating some beautiful dashboards for the users to see and extract useful information.